Chocolate Fondant Recipe

-The seductive gooey centre of the chocolate fondant makes it the perfect romantic companion to Valentine’s Day, lovingly prepared anniversary meals or a indulgent way to round off a dinner party with friends.
+The seductive gooey centre of the chocolate fondant makes it the perfect companion to Valentine’s Day, lovingly prepared anniversary meals or a indulgent way to round off your Tuesday night.

 They may have a reputation for being tricky, but they’re really simple to make as long as you keep your eye on your timings!

 - 4 tbsps cocoa powder for dusting

 - 200g dark chocolate (minimum 70% cocoa solids)